torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

 aio-nr & aio-max-nr
 -------------------

-aio-nr is the running total of the number of events specified on the io_setup system call for all currently active aio contexts.
-If aio-nr reaches aio-max-nr then io_setup will fail with EAGAIN.
+aio-nr shows the current system-wide number of asynchronous io requests.  aio-max-nr allows you to change the maximum value aio-nr can grow to.
+If aio-nr reaches aio-nr-max then io_setup will fail with EAGAIN.
 Note that raising aio-max-nr does not result in the pre-allocation or re-sizing of any kernel data structures.

 dentry-state